zubinchopra/portaldocs/portal-sdk/templates/top-blades-opening-and-closing.md

 ## Opening blades

-This section describes how to open blades using container APIs and declarative APIs.
+This section describes how to open blades using container APIs.
 A working copy of blades that open and close is located at [http://aka.ms/portalfx/samples#blade/SamplesExtension/SDKMenuBlade/openbladeapi](http://aka.ms/portalfx/samples#blade/SamplesExtension/SDKMenuBlade/openbladeapi).

 **NOTE**: In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory, and  `<dirParent>`  is the `SamplesExtension\` directory, based on where the samples were installed when the developer set up the SDK.
 If there is a working copy of the sample in the Dogfood environment, it is also included.

+For more information about the legacy declarative API's, see [top-legacy-blades-opening-and-closing.md](top-legacy-blades-opening-and-closing.md).

 ## Container APIs